-We all know how projects should be initiated.
-After a thorough planning process in which the crystal clear scope is laid out and everyone agrees on a sound plan, all team members go to work and “just” execute the plan.
+We all know how projects should be initiated so why is there so much project failure?
+Here is the project management process in theory.
+First there is a thorough planning process where the scope is laid out in crystal clear terms that everyone understands.
+Then the project manager and team “just” execute the scope.
+What can go wrong?
+Lots!
 So much for the theory.
 Enterprise Project Management Main Page

-In reality, however, project failure rates are high.
-Projects often do not get initiated the right way and you must launch a recovery of a failing project.
-Perhaps someone else did the planning and you are assigned to take over the execution phase.
+In reality, project failure rates are high.
+They top 70% in some organizations.
+Projects often do not get initiated the right way and project managers must try to rescue a failing project.
+Maybe someone else did the planning and you are assigned to take over the execution phase.
 Or someone else didn’t get the project done right and you have been asked to fix it.
 In any case, I hope that this post will get you on your way to successfully manage whatever someone throws at you.
 Project Failure

-The first and most important task for you in taking over an already planned or already running project is to understand the project’s scope.
+When you take over a project failure in process, your first and most important task is to understand the project’s scope.
 If you don’t know where the ship should go, you won’t be able to steer it.
-This is especially important when you are asked to take over a project.
-You must understand the scope and if you can’t find a solid scope statement, remember that it is never to late to compile one.
-If you don’t understand the scope, chances are you are not alone.
+Also, if you don’t understand the scope, chances are you are not alone.
+The project team, stakeholders and even the project sponsor may not be able to tell you what the scope is.
+If you can’t uncover a solid scope statement, it is never to late to compile one.
 Without a solid scope, you will have a hard time finishing what someone else started.
-I found it most useful to actually draw a picture that shows what is and what is not in the scope.
-Make sure that at least you and the sponsor are crystal clear about what you have to deliver.
+I found it’s very useful to actually draw a picture that shows what is and what is not in the scope.
+Make sure that at least you and the sponsor are crystal clear about what the project has to deliver.
 Project Rescue

-Second, try to find the project charter and the stakeholder register.
+Next, you should try to locate the project charter and the stakeholder register.
 The project charter should tell you why you do what you do and what your boundaries are as a project manager.
-This is very important because you will have to maneuver your project around many obstacles and it is always good to know what the boundaries are.
+This is a very important document because you will have to maneuver the project around many obstacles.
+So you must know what the boundaries are.
 The stakeholder register is important because it lets you get in touch with the people who are most important to the project.

 Third, introduce yourself to the major stakeholders and the project team.
-Make sure they have the same understanding of the project scope that you have.
-Get the project team together and for an update on the current status.
+Make sure all of you have the same understanding of the project scope.
+Get the project team together for an update on the current status.
 This is also a good time to go over the project plan with the team.
 You might wonder why you should go over the project plan so late in the game.
-Well if you know the scope, it will be easier for you to spot weaknesses in the plan, especially if you go over the plan with the team.
+Once you know the scope, it will be easier to spot weaknesses in the plan.
+It’s best if you go over the plan with the team.

-Last but not least, if you identify a major weakness, you should address it.
-You don’t have to re-invent the wheel, but you should point out what want to do differently.
+Last but not least, if you and the team identify a major weakness, you should address it.
+You don’t have to re-invent the wheel, but you should too the team, the stakeholders and the sponsor what want to do differently.
 Project Catastrophes

-So here is the bottom line: don’t be shy to take up the challenge of rescuing a failing project.
-However, I urge you to start with the scope.
+Here is the bottom line: don’t shy away from accepting the challenge of rescuing a project failure.
+I urge you to start with the scope.
 Your job as the project manager is to keep the big picture in mind.
-If you have to take over a project to turn it around, you will find that most often the project failed because of scope creep or other scope related issues.
-Tackle the scope first, all other things will fall into place.
+If you have to turn a project around, you will find that most often the project failed because of scope creep or other scope related issues.
+If you tackle the scope first, all other things will fall into place.